Vegetarian, vegan and special diets in pregnancy

 - fortified, unsweetened plant-based milk alternatives

 Some people need special diets, for example if you:

 - have to avoid certain foods because you have coeliac disease

-- have an allergy that means you can’t eat certain foods or groups of foods
+- have an allergy that means you cannot eat certain foods or food groups

 - have a medical condition that limits your food choices.

 If you have a special diet, ask your GP to be referred to a dietitian.
 They can advise you on how to make sure you are getting everything you and your baby need during pregnancy.